fouronnes/fouronnes/README.md

 ## Hi, I'm Victor 😀

-* Currently working mainly on https://github.com/fouronnes/torchlensmaker
+* Currently working mainly on [torchlensmaker](https://github.com/fouronnes/torchlensmaker), a Python library for designing optical systems

 <!--
 **fouronnes/fouronnes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.